 There’s a lot to be said about first impressions.
 We start comprehending messages before words are read or spoken based on what we see.
-So, in the age of highly visual storytelling and digital communications, the adage a picture is worth a thousand words has never been more true!
+So, in the age of highly visual storytelling and digital communications, the adage a picture is worth a thousand words has never been truer.

-The way things look play a huge part in how we experience the world.
-And that’s why mastering the four principles of visual storytelling is so important when you rely on messages, not products, to support your work.
+Mastering the four principles of visual storytelling is critical when you rely on messages, not products, to support your work.

-Visual storytelling raises awareness for your cause, builds trust with your audience, and inspires donors to help achieve your goals!
+And sharing videos and images that tell your story raises awareness for your cause, builds trust with your audience, and inspires donors to help achieve your goals.

 These principles will help you tap into the emotion, identity, and core values your audience and organization share.